What’s the best way to deal with an escrow shortage?

 I can’t afford my escrow shortage—what should I do?

-At Dupaco Community Credit Union, you have two options to handle an escrow shortage:
+At Dupaco Community Credit Union, you have two ways to handle it:

-• Pay the escrow shortage back in full with a one-time payment.
+- Option 1: Pay your escrow shortage back in full as a one-time payment.

 “Paying it all off at once may be difficult for some people, so paying it off monthly may be more manageable,” said Michelle Lambert, mortgage servicing manager at Dupaco.